-- Businessman's trip
+- businessman's trip

-- Businessman's special
+- businessman's special

-The vast majority of new DMT users are already experienced with using psychedelic drugs, and as is the case with other illegal hallucinogens, users obtain the drug through the Internet.
+The vast majority of new DMT users are already experienced with using psychedelic drugs, and as is the case with other illegal hallucinogens, users often obtain the drug through the Internet.

 The primary effect of DMT is the experience of intense hallucinations that alter the individual's perception of the world around them.

-Many users describe profound, life-changing experiences such as visiting other worlds, talking with alien entities and complete shifts in the perception of identity and reality.
+Many users describe profound, life-changing experiences such as visiting other worlds, talking with alien entities (known as 'DMT elves' or 'machine elves'), and total shifts in the perception of identity and reality.

 In comparison to other psychedelic drugs (LSD, ketamine, magic mushrooms), recreational users of DMT consider it to have the lowest side effect profile.

-Possible side effects of DMT may include:
+Possible side effects of DMT include:

-- Increased heart rate
+- increased heart rate

-- Increased blood pressure
+- increased blood pressure

-- Chest pain or tightness
+- chest pain or tightness

-- Dilated pupils
+- dilated pupils

-- Rapid rhythmic movements of the eye
+- rapid rhythmic movements of the eye

-When taken orally, DMT can cause nausea, vomiting and diarrhea.
+When taken orally, DMT can cause nausea, vomiting, and diarrhea.

-Depending on the individual user, the DMT experience can be either intensely exciting or overwhelmingly frightening.
+Depending on the individual user, the DMT experience can range from intensely exciting to overwhelmingly frightening.
 The experience can be so powerful that users may have difficulty processing and integrating the "trip" into their real life.

 Serotonin syndrome occurs when the body accumulates an excessive amount of serotonin.
 The condition is often caused by taking a combination of different drugs.

-At higher doses, DMT can cause seizures, respiratory arrest and coma.
+At higher doses, DMT can cause seizures, respiratory arrest, and coma.